Sindewahi: History

 The discovery of a new variety of cotton called 'Sindewahi Cross' also started here.
 This species also became very famous.
 Until recently, even a rice variety called 'Sindewahi' was a special favorite of farmers.
 Sindewahi may be the only village in the country named after a sugarcane kiln, cotton and rice varieties.
 In 1922, Sir Frank Sly, the then Governor of Central Province, visited a research center in Ghodazari while hunting.
 All this research was done under the supervision of British officials when Sindewahi had no electricity.
 Electricity to Sindewahi, however, came much later on January 19, 1959.

 After independence, this agricultural research center was further developed by the Government of India as 'Gramsevak Training Center and Agricultural Research Center'.
 Even today, these centers are famous as a specialty of Sindewahi.
 Many may not know this but Sindewahi has also done research on malaria.
 Sindewahi was the first to experiment with 50% benzene hexachloride spraying, which was once used to control malaria.

-Today, however, this part is stuck in the grip of unemployment.
-The tragedy of this area is that not even a kilogram of jaggery is produced in the area which was once famous for jaggery kilns.
-It is hoped that the Gosikhurd Irrigation Project and the forthcoming Nagpur-Nagbhid broad gauge railway link to Nagpur may rekindle hopes for the region's prosperity.
-Let's hope that experimental farmers and enterprising youth will bring back the glory of Sindewahi.
+Today, however, this part experiences high rates of unemployment.
+Once famous for jaggery kilns, production has completed halted in present day.
+Gosikhurd Irrigation Project and the forthcoming Nagpur-Nagbhid broad gauge railway link to Nagpur may rekindle the region's economic prosperity.
+Experimental farming practices may prove beneficial to the region.